MikeDigitize/Animator/README.md

 # Animator

-Animator is an ES6 animation utility library with an API that makes creating and sequencing CSS transitions and animations simple and easy.
-Use it for all sorts of animation requirements in the browser; for every day needs like animating banners, UI interactions, all the way up to complex animation sequences with dynamically calculated style values and accompanying audio.
-For a full API breakdown see the [WIKI](https://github.com/MikeDigitize/Animator/wiki).
+Animator is an ES6 animation utility library that makes creating and sequencing CSS transitions and keyframe animations simple and easy.

+Sequencing together any amount of CSS animations from script is rife with sticking points; CSS properties need to be prefixed, transitions and keyframes need to be configured first in the stylesheet, listeners must be set up for animation / transition end - a process that can easily descend into nested callback spaghetti - plus a host of other little niggles that can make the whole process frustrating and time consuming.
+Ramp up the complexity by attempting to create sequences with dynamically calculated CSS values and the whole thing becomes even more of a minefield, amplified further by the lack of an easy to use JavaScript interface to define keyframe animations and transitions.

+Animator attempts to fix this process by providing a simple and concise toolkit with features including:

 ## Features
 * CSS transition / keyframe animation creator
 * Promise based animation / transition sequencer
-* Style class creator
+* CSS Style class creator
 * Prefix handling
 * Pause / Play sequences
 * Easy class / style manipulation

+Animator can be used for all sorts of animation requirements in the browser; for every day needs like animating banners, UI interactions, all the way up to complex animation sequences with dynamically calculated style values and accompanying audio.
+For a full API breakdown see the [WIKI](https://github.com/MikeDigitize/Animator/wiki).

 ## Browser support
 IE10+.
 Any browser that supports CSS transitions and animations should be fine.